naoshibaikyu/superbuddn/epilogues/incorrect1.md

 %

-Ceres: And now for a gay update with Eris and Rhea.
+Stella: And now for a gay update with Eris and Rhea.

 Eris: Getting gayer.

-Ceres: Thank you, Eris.
+Stella: Thank you, Eris.

 %